purpleteam-labs/purpleteam-doc/local/local-Docker.md

 Shell into running container:
 `docker exec -it [container_id] [bash || /bin/ash]`

-Tail stdout (and stderr, as [Docker merges stdout and stderr](https://www.scalyr.com/blog/how-to-redirect-docker-logs-to-a-single-file)) of a container, useful for watching Zap, Selenium or any other Slave container logs:
+Tail stdout (and stderr, as [Docker merges stdout and stderr](https://www.scalyr.com/blog/how-to-redirect-docker-logs-to-a-single-file)) of a container, useful for watching Zap, Selenium or any other Emissary container logs:
 `docker logs --follow [container-name]`
 If you would like to send those logs to a file as well:
 `docker logs --follow [container-name] |tee output.log$(date '+%Y-%m-%d_%T')`